A Lagrangian Perspective on the Growth of Midlatitude Storms: Methods

-where $C(P_{e},P_{m})$ and $C(K_{e},K_{m})$ are the conversion between eddy and mean potential and kinetic energy, respectively, $u$ and $v$ are the zonal and meridional components of the wind, respectively, $p$ is pressure, $g$ is the gravitational constant, $f$ is the Coriolis parameter, $\rho$ is the density of air, $T$ is temperature, $N$ is the Brunt-Väisälä frequency, and $r_{e}$ is the radius of Earth.
+where $C(P_{e},P_{m})$ and $C(K_{e},K_{m})$ are the conversion between the eddy and mean potential and kinetic energy, respectively, $u$ and $v$ are the zonal and meridional components of the wind, respectively, $g$ is the gravitational constant, $f$ is the Coriolis parameter, $\rho$ is the density of air, $T$ is temperature, $r_{e}$ is the radius of Earth and $\overline{N}$ is the Brunt-Väisälä frequency:

+where $p$ is the pressure, $\theta$ is the potential temperature.
+Overbar and prime represent mean and deviation from a mean.
+In this study, the mean is defined as a low pass from 30 days, which is much longer than the timescale of the storms (about 2-7 days).
+Additionally, to focus on large-scale patterns, a lowpass from wavenumber 5 was used.
+Eddy terms are not studied in this research directly, only through the Lagrangian growh properties.

+Next, the mean flow quantities used for regression against individual storm growth are constructed based on the mean-dependent component of the conversion rates (right brace in Eqs.~\ref{Eq_CPEM} \& \ref{Eq_CKEM}).

-The conversion budget terms can be decomposed into a product between an eddy and mean parts.
-Then, the impact of the mean flow on the eddy flow can be isolated by considering only the mean part of the conversion terms and studying how it affects cyclones and anticyclones.
-These mean components are measured in rate units (day$^{-1}$) and are proportional to the vertical and horizontal shear of the mean flow and, therefore, will be referred to as shear rates.
-From an idealized perspective, the shear rates can be interpreted as the barotropic and baroclinic energy conversion rate for a given anomaly energy (as the eddy part is proportional to the eddy terms to the second power, similar to the eddy energy).
+These mean components are measured in rate units (day$^{-1}$) and will therefore be referred to in the plural as shear rates.
+The baroclinic shear rates are mainly proportional to the vertical shear of the winds, while barotropic shear rates are mainly proportional to the horizontal shear of the winds.
+The shear rates can be interpreted as the barotropic and baroclinic energy conversion rates for a given storm energy, as the eddy part is proportional to the anomalies squared, similar to EKE.

-When evaluating the baroclinic component of the shear rate, constant stratification and wind shear are assumed to eliminate the variability in the vertical dimension.
-Furthermore, the mean component of the wind is assumed to vanish at the surface because the surface wind is generally small and predicted poorly by the ERA-5 reanalysis \citep{Belmonte2019}.
-The resulting estimate for the baroclinic part is as follows:
+To simplify the baroclinic components of the shear rate, constant stratification, and wind shear are assumed, eliminating variability in the vertical dimension.
+Additionally, the mean wind component is assumed to vanish at the surface, as surface winds are generally weak and poorly captured by the ERA-5 reanalysis \citep{Belmonte2019}.
+The resulting estimate for the baroclinic part is: